 The Group owns 50% of Scottish Sustainable Homes Limited.
-The amount owing to the Group from Scottish Sustainable Homes Limited at 30 June 2015 was £225,000, which has been fully provided against preacquisition.
+The amount owing to the Group from Scottish Sustainable Homes Limited at 30 June 2016 was £225,000, which has been fully provided against preacquisition.

 The parent undertaking has provided a guaranteed over the outstanding liabilities at the balance sheet date of the subsidiaries listed below pursuant to sections 479 A-C of the Companies Act 2006.
-These subsidiaries are exempt from the requirements of the UK Companies Act 2006 relating to the audit of the individual accounts by virtue of section 479A of that Act.
+These subsidiaries are exempt from the requirements of the UK Companies Act 2006 relating to the audit of the individual financial statements by virtue of section 479A of that Act.

-Notes to the financial statements (continued) For the five month period ended 30 June 2015
+Notes to the financial statements (continued) For the year ended 30 June 2016